tanzaki/laravel.blog-guides/getting_started.md

         root GET    /                            welcome#index
 ```

-The `articles_path` helper tells Rails to point the form to the URI Pattern
+The `articles_path` helper tells Laravel to point the form to the URI Pattern
 associated with the `articles` prefix; and the form will (by default) send a
 `POST` request to that route.
 This is associated with the `create` action of
 the current controller, the `ArticlesController`.